- Sex and Men With Cancer: Overview

 The risk of rejection

 It’s true that some people may reject you because of your cancer or cancer treatment.
-Even without cancer, people reject each other because of looks, beliefs, personality, or their own issues.
+Even without cancer, people reject each other for all sorts of reasons, such as looks, beliefs, personality, or their own issues.
 The sad truth is that some single people with cancer don’t even try to date.
 Instead of focusing on their good points, they tell themselves that no partner would accept them now.
 Of course, you can avoid being rejected by staying at home, but you also miss the chance to build a happy, healthy relationship.

 When to talk about your cancer